Easy Holiday T-Shirt Dress

-I wasn’t feeling the original design anymore, so I opted to cut the top in half and add a full skirt to make a simple T-shirt dress with a knit top and quilting cotton bottom.
+After looking over what I had done so far, I wasn’t feeling the original design anymore, so I decided to make a few changes.
+I cut the long bodice in half and added a full skirt to make a simple T-shirt dress with a knit top and a woven cotton bottom.

 I don’t have a full pattern and tutorial for this dress yet, but I love how it turned out and will definitely make another one.
 Plus, I am learning to work with some new software that will hopefully make it easier to digitize hand-drawn patterns.
 (Update – find the free pattern and tutorial here.)